Trial-In-Error/poll.js/README.md

 7. Start one dyno (worker process) with `heroku ps:scale web=1`.
 8. REALLY MESSY MONGODB SETUP OH SHIT DOCUMENT THIS CRAP
 9. EVEN MESSIER SSL / HTTPS SETUP FIGURE THIS OUTTTTT
+10. THEN FIGURE OUT HOW TO DO REDIS GODDAMN MAN
-10. Visit your app with `heroku open`!
+11. Visit your app with `heroku open`!

 Heroku Cheatsheet
 ---------------------------------